Skip to main content

 Other private cloud providers, such as MAAS and OpenStack, do not have the ability for you to create additional node pools.
 You can manage where compute nodes are deployed using the native placement capabilities provided by the private cloud provider, such as tags, availability zones, or regions.
 Unlike VMware vSphere, these other private cloud providers natively support IPAM and DHCP.

 You can create additional node pools to meet the requirements of your workloads, such as defining different node pools for different workloads, better managing the IP address utilization, or providing additional capacity.
-This guide provides instructions on how to create a node pool for IP address management (IPAM) for a PCG deployed in a VMware vSphere environment.
+You can assign additional IPAM node pools when deploying a VMware vSphere cluster with a static IP network.
+This guide provides instructions on how to create an IPAM node pool for a PCG deployed in a VMware vSphere environment.

 Prerequisites